JCICPH/jcicph.github.io/misc/index.md

 Borgergade 9, Copenhagen, 1300, Copenhagen<br/>

 ## Information for Sponsors<br/>
 Delivery of stand material can be sent to the event venue.
-All items must have the following information clearly indicated: "Jenkins CI User Event", name of the exhibiting company, number of pieces, name of the person in charge of the booth.<br/>
+All items must have the following information clearly indicated: "Jenkins CI User Event", name of the exhibiting company, number of pieces, and name of the person in charge of the stand.<br/>
-All material must reach the event venue, no later than Aug.
+NOTE: All material must reach the event venue, no later than Aug.
 20th.

 **Please send to;**<br/>
 Datalogisk Institut, DIKU<br/>